 Jaw joint disorder or temporomandibular (TMJ) joint disorder, caused by arthritis, infection, injury or overuse, has traditionally been treated using massage, physio, anti-inflammatory medication, muscle relaxants or simply by changing the way in which a patient chews.
 More severe cases may require steroids or invasive surgery.

-The latest advances suggest that regenerative treatments such as Activated Mesenchymal Pericyte Plasma injections (AMPP®) and Platelet Rich Plasma (PRP), both of which offer the potential to tackle the root cause of temporomandibular joint disorder (TMJ) by regenerating the damaged jaw joint, could provide a more effective answer.
+The latest advances suggest that regenerative treatments such as Activated Mesenchymal Pericyte Plasma injections (AMPP®), Platelet Rich Plasma (PRP) and Bone Marrow Aspirate Concentrate (BMAC), all of which offer the potential to tackle the root cause of temporomandibular joint disorder (TMJ) by regenerating the damaged jaw joint, could provide a more effective answer.

-How do Activated Mesenchymal Pericyte Plasma (AMPP®) and Platelet Rich Plasma (PRP) work on a jaw disorder?
+How do Activated Mesenchymal Pericyte Plasma (AMPP®), Platelet Rich Plasma (PRP) and Bone Marrow Aspirate Concentrate (BMAC) work on a jaw disorder?

-Both AMMP® and PRP work by harnessing the body’s natural capacity for self-repair through the re-injection of growth-promoting cells taken from elsewhere in the patient’s body to promote healing in the damaged jaw.
+AMMP®, PRP and BMAC work by harnessing the body’s natural capacity for self-repair through the re-injection of growth-promoting cells taken from elsewhere in the patient’s body to promote healing in the damaged jaw.

 Activated Mesenchymal Pericyte Plasma (AMPP®) injections contain a combination of fat and blood cells.
 The Lipogems® procedure, which involves taking fat tissue from the thigh or stomach, is used to separate the regenerative cells taken from the patient’s own fat tissue and these cells are then combined with platelets extracted from the patient’s blood (Platelet Rich Plasma – PRP) and injected into the jaw joint.
 Read more about Lipogems®.